IIIF/api/source/api/presentation/3.0/index.md

 If there is no Range that has the `behavior` "sequence", and the Manifest does not have the `behavior` "unordered", then the client _SHOULD_ treat the order of the Canvases in the Manifest's `items` array as the default order.
 If there is one Range with the `behavior` value "sequence", then the viewer _MUST_ instead use this Range for the ordering.
 If there is more than one Range with the `behavior` value "sequence", for example a second Range to represent an alternative ordering of the pages of a manuscript, the first Range _SHOULD_ be used as the default and the others _SHOULD_ be able to be selected.
 Ranges with the `behavior` value "sequence" _MUST_ be directly within the `structures` property of the Manifest, and _MUST NOT_ be embedded or referenced within other Ranges.

 Ranges _MUST_ have URIs and they _SHOULD_ be HTTP(S) URIs.
 Top level Ranges are embedded or externally referenced within the Manifest in a `structures` property.
-These top level Ranges then embed other Ranges, Canvases or parts of Canvases in the `items` property.
+These top level Ranges then embed or reference other Ranges, Canvases or parts of Canvases in the `items` property.
 Each entry in the `items` property _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.
 If a top level Range needs to be dereferenced by the client, then it _MUST NOT_ have the `items` property, such that clients are able to recognize that it should be retrieved in order to be processed.

 All of the Canvases or parts that should be considered as being part of a Range _MUST_ be included within the Range's `items` property, or a descendant Range's `items`.